seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 Forgive me in thine own particular;
 But let the world rank me in register
 A master-leaver and a fugitive:
 O Antony!
-O Antony!
+O Antony! /

-*Dies*
+*\[Dies]*

 **Second Soldier**
-Let's speak To him.
+/ Let's speak To him.

 **First Soldier**
 Let's hear him, for the things he speaks
-May concern Caesar.
+May concern Caesar. .

 **Third Soldier**
-Let's do so.
+/ Let's do so.
 But he sleeps.

 **First Soldier**
 Swoons rather; for so bad a prayer as his
-Was never yet for sleep.
+Was never yet for sleep. /

 **Second Soldier**
-Go we to him.
+/ Go we to him.

 **Third Soldier**
-Awake, sir, awake; speak to us.
+Awake, sir, awake; speak to us. /

 **Second Soldier**
-Hear you, sir?
+/ Hear you, sir?

 **First Soldier**
-The hand of death hath raught him.
+The hand of death hath raught him. /

 *Drums afar off*

-Hark! the drums
+/ Hark! the drums
 Demurely wake the sleepers.
 Let us bear him
 To the court of guard; he is of note: our hour
-Is fully out.
+Is fully out. /

 **Third Soldier**
-Come on, then;
+/ Come on, then;
 He may recover yet.

 *Exeunt with the body*